vega/vega-lite/site/docs/mark/errorbar.md

 {:#properties}
 ## Error Bar Mark Properties

-A errorbar's mark definition contain the following properties:
+An errorbar's mark definition contain the following properties:

-{% include table.html props="type,center,extent,orient,size,color,opacity" source="ErrorBarDef" %}
+{% include table.html props="type,center,extent,orient,color,opacity" source="ErrorBarDef" %}

 Besides the properties listed above, `"rule"` and `"ticks"` can be used to specify the underlying [mark properties](mark.html#mark-def) for different [parts of the error bar](#parts) as well.